jbananak-jfrog/ReadME-ML/docs/JFROG ML/serve-models-deployment/prediction-input-output-adapters.md

 from frogml.model.adapters import FileInputAdapter
 ```

-Now, we can change the input_adapter parameter in the `frogml.api` decorator:
+Then, change the `input_adapter` parameter in the `frogml.api` decorator:

 ```python
 @frogml.api(analytics=False, input_adapter=FileInputAdapter())
 def predict(self, file_streams) -> pd.DataFrame:
 ```

-In the `predict` function, we will:
+In the `predict` function:

 * iterate over the files in the `file_stream`,
 * load them as images,
 * convert them to grayscale, and
 * resize them to the size required by the trained model.

-After that, we need to pass the image data to the model to get the prediction.
+After that, pass the image data to the model for predictions:

 ```python
 result = []